aisis/BrightSign/README.md

 #Local SDCard Publishing
-...Must be FAT formatted SDHC/SDXC ok!
+- Must be FAT formatted SDHC/SDXC ok!
-...Power on/off the player to recognize memory card is loaded.
+- Power on/off the player to recognize memory card is loaded.